Stingers: episode guide

 October 19, 2004

-Written by Jeff Truman, Directed by Ken Cameron
+Directed by Ken Cameron

-Special Guest Star Lisa Chappell as Megan Walsh
+Special Guest: Lisa Chappell as Megan Walsh

-Guest Starring: Jeremy Kewley as Bryan Gray, Richard Morgan as Reg Masters, Katrina Milosevic as Sophie Novak, Jeff Truman as Det Snr Sgt Angus Tufnell, Matt Boesenberg as Nicky Stifanich, David Grant as Tory Stifanich, Shawn Unsworth as Lee Fry, Michael O'Malley as Scott Powers, Chelsea Butler as Sandy, Anthony Wallace as Forensic cop, Steven Rossiter as Marcus Jacobs, Carly Rheinberger as Barmaid
+Guest Starring: Jeff Truman as Det.
+Snr Sgt Angus Tufnell, Matt Boesenberg as Nicky Stifanich, David Grant as Troy Stifanich, Shawn Unsworth as Lee Fry, Michael O'Malley as Scott Powers, Chelsea Butler as Sandy, Anthony Wallace as Forensic Cop, Steven Rossiter as Marcus Jacobs, Carly Rheinberger as Barmaid; Stunt Performer: Mark Campbell

 Random Harvest